code-423n4/docs/roles/wardens/README.md

 ### Joining an audit

-Anyone can apply to participate in an audit.
+Anyone can register to participate in an audit.
 [Register here](https://code4rena.com/login/), confirm your email address, then pop into Discord and give us a howl in `#`[`i-want-to-be-a-warden`](https://discord.gg/pmGC2gH9Mg).

-Once you've completed those verification steps, [have a look at the C4 website](https://code4rena.com), where you'll find a list of open and upcoming audits, along with their pot size, start and end date, and other relevant information.
+Once you've completed those verification steps, [have a look at the C4 website](https://code4rena.com), where you'll find a list of open and upcoming audits, along with their pool size, start and end date, and other relevant information.
 Active audits will typically include a link to the code repo, as well as the submission form for findings.

 As a reminder, for Wardens participating in code audits, please familiarize yourself with the [submission policy](submission-policy.md) and [judging criteria](/awarding/judging-criteria/README.md) prior to participating.